neilkidd/rbac-serverless-poc/README.md

 Typically permissions are a read heavy workload.
 If performance becomes an issue then [DAX](https://aws.amazon.com/dynamodb/dax/) should be evaluated.

 Alternatively Casbin has support for a wide range of [backend storage adaptors](https://casbin.org/docs/en/adapters) so the implementation can easily be changed depending on throughput requirements.

+### Lambda Cost Control and Performance

+The lambda is currently configured to use the `x86_64` architecture.

+There is potential for significant cost savings, while increasing performance, by changing the architecture to `arm64`.
+More information can be found at the [AWS blog](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/)

 ## References